Character Sheaves on Tori over Local Fields: Introduction

 Our goal in this paper is to study a geometric analogue of the above correspondence.
 Let $\K$ be a complete discrete valuation field with an algebraically closed residue field $k$.
 Let $\Ocal_{\K}$ denote the ring of integers of $\K$, which we will often denote as simply $\O$.
 In this setting, Serre proved a geometric analogue of local class field theory in \cite{Serre1961}.
 Namely, we may consider the group of units $\O^\times$ as a commutative pro-algebraic group $L^+\G_m$ defined over the residue field $k$, using the Greenberg functor applied to the multiplicative group $\G_m$ defined over $\O$.
 Serre defined the fundamental groups $\pi_1$ of such objects in \cite{Serre1960} and proved in \cite{Serre1961} that there is a canonical isomorphism

 where $\gal^{\ab}_{\K}$ denotes the abelianization of the absolute Galois group of $\K$.

 Now let $T$ be any torus defined over $\K$.
 Let $\T$ denote its connected N\'eron model defined over the ring of integers $\O$.
 We can then apply the Greenberg functor, or the positive loops functor, and define the connected commutative pro-algebraic group $L^+T:=L^+\T$ defined over the algebraically closed residue field $k$.
 By definition, we have $L^+T(k)=\ \T(\O)$, which is the maximal connected schematic subgroup of $T(\K)$.
 Note that we will follow the conventions from \cite{Serre1960, Serre1961} about pro-algebraic groups over $k$.
 In particular, we will work in the setting of inverse systems of perfect schemes and perfect group schemes over the residue field $k$.
-Moreover, we will only be working with commutative pro-algebraic groups in this paper.
-In our first main result, we compute the fundamental group (in the sense of \cite{Serre1960}) of the connected commutative pro-algebraic group $L^+T$.
+In this paper, we will only be working with commutative pro-algebraic groups.
+Note that the group $L^+T$ is the neutral connected component of the full loop group $LT$ which can be thought of as a commutative group ind-scheme.
+In our first main result, we compute the fundamental group (in the sense of Serre \cite{Serre1960}) of the connected commutative pro-algebraic group $L^+T$.

 Let $\E/\K$ be a finite Galois extension over which the torus $T$ splits.
 Hence we have an action of $\gal(\E/\K)$ on the character lattice $X^*(T)$ and the co-character lattice $X_*(T)$.
 We have the short exact sequence of Galois groups